blabla1337/skf-flask/skf/markdown/knowledge_base/93-knowledge_base--Access_control_failure--.md

 security control itself.
 It is important that these exceptions do not enable behavior that the countermeasures would normally not allow.
 As a developer, you should consider that there are generally three possible outcomes from a security
+mechanism:

+- allow the operation
-mechanism: allow the operation, disallow the operation and exception In general.
+- disallow the operation
+- exception

-You should design your security mechanism so that a failure will follow the same execution path as disallowing the operation.
+in general you should design your security mechanism so that a failure will follow the same execution path as disallowing the operation.

 ## Solution: